Chapter 24: Carbonara

 “It’s a cry for help.”

 The laugh came up from somewhere below her diaphragm.
-Not the professional laugh — the warm, practiced sound she used to put nervous witnesses at ease.
-Not the sharp, defensive laugh she deployed when something cut too close.
-This came from underneath both of those, from the place where the word love had landed and was still settling, and it was loud and graceless and it filled the kitchen the way a window fills a room when you throw it open after a long winter — all at once, too much air, the curtains moving.
+Not the professional laugh, not the sharp defensive one she deployed when something cut too close.
+This came from underneath both of those, from the place where the word love had landed and was still finding its depth, and it was loud and graceless and it filled the kitchen like a window thrown open after a long winter — all at once, too much air, the curtains moving.

 Hank stared at her.
 His hand had stopped mid-motion, egg yolk trembling on the edge of the shell.